DataKind-DC/mapbox_tutorial/README.md

-# We want to show you how we made the CCUSA Disaster Vulnerability Map
+# We want to show you how to make a similar map, and we hope you will use it for good

 #